 How do I verify that the VPN is actually protecting me?

 Visit a site like whatismyip.com to confirm your IP address is different from your real one, and run a DNS/leak test to ensure your DNS requests aren’t leaking.
-Vpn for edge browser free
+Ghost vpn chrome guide to secure browsing, setup on Chrome, performance insights, and top tips for 2026

 Do Edge VPN extensions work with HTTPS websites?